nicksay/git-scripts/README.md

 git new <branch>
 ```

-Creates a new branch from master.
+Creates a new branch from main.

 Arguments: